luciany/nodejs-workshops/workshop02.md

 });
 ```

 You can see here when we actually create the server we are retrieving the 'port' configuration from express with `app.get('port')`.
-That was set earlier with the line `app.set('port', process.env.PORT || 3000);`
+That was set earlier in the configuration section with this line:

-Adding Page Routes
+`app.set('port', process.env.PORT || 3000);`

+How page routes work
 -------

 If our website is going to have multiple pages, we need to add page routes.
 So when the client accesses: